Distributed Antenna Systems: 10 Takeaways from the Property Tech Breakfast

 Commercial or In-Building Cellular (IBC) DAS

-- Cellular carrier companies are essentially the “AHJ” of commercial DAS systems, as they ultimately have the final say on a facility’s ability to utilize their signal sources.
+- Cellular carrier companies are essentially the “AHJ” of commercial DAS, as they ultimately have the final say on a facility’s ability to utilize their signal sources.

 - Carrier relationships are crucial to delivering successful DAS deployments, as they can offer subsidization financially or by providing equipment for their signal delivery.

-- Many architects and general contractors are being asked to draft designs and submit RFPs for commercial DAS systems, However, predictive (preconstruction) analysis can be tricky without sophisticated equipment and onsite RF testing.
+- Many architects and general contractors are being asked to draft designs and submit RFPs for commercial DAS, However, predictive (preconstruction) analysis can be tricky without sophisticated equipment and onsite RF testing.

 - Having a team of consultants, distributors, and integrators that consistently follow a process in coordination to the changing industry best practices will ensure a successful installation, carrier compliance, and happy users.